ibm-cloud-docs/vpc/block_storage_is_create.md

 ### Creating a boot volume from a snapshot as part of instance provisioning with Terraform
 {: #block-storage-create-instance-terraform}

 To create a data volume from a snapshot when you create a virtual server instance, use the `ibm_is_instance` resource.
 The following example creates a virtual server instance with the name "example-vsi-restore".
-The boot volume is defined in the `boot_volume` arguement with its name, its source snapshot and user tags.
+The boot volume is defined in the `boot_volume` argument with its name, its source snapshot, and user tags.

 ```terraform
 resource "ibm_is_snapshot" "example" {